Best Side Sleeper Pillow of 2021

 Why You Should Trust Us

-We tested these side sleeper pillows like we do other product on our site, with thorough personal use and carefully designed tests.
+We tested these pillows for side sleepers like we do other products on our site, with thorough personal use and carefully designed tests.
 After researching dozens of the top models on the market, we selected and purchased the most promising eight to evaluate.
 Our lead tester and his partner slept on each of these pillows for weeks, rotating them out to see how they performed.
-Our testing team also washed each model according to their instructions to see how it held up to washing and put every pillow through multiple dryer cycles to accelerate the wear process to see how each pillow fared.
+Our testing team also washed each model according to their instructions to see how it held up to washing and put every pillow through multiple dryer cycles to accelerate the wear process to see how each product fared.

 Analysis and Test Results

-First and foremost, a pillow must be comfortable, otherwise, why even buy it?
-Comfort is also especially important for a specialized pillow review like this because it's likely you've already tried conventional pillows and they just weren't comfy enough or didn't suit your preferred sleeping position.
-This review is specifically about finding a pillow for side sleepers, so we tested it in that arrangement.
+First and foremost, pillows must be comfortable.
+Otherwise, why even buy them?
+Comfort is also essential for a specialized pillow review like this because it's likely you've already tried conventional pillows, and they just weren't comfy enough or didn't suit your preferred sleeping position.
+Most pillows are designed for back sleepers, and a comfortable pillow for a back sleeper might be quite uncomfortable for a side sleeper.

-Our testing team found the crescent-shaped products, the Sleep Artisan and Honeydew Scrumptious, to be the best models for side sleepers by far.
+Our testing team found the crescent-shaped products, the Sleep Artisan and Honeydew Scrumptious, to be the best pillows for side sleepers by far.
 The apex of the curve allowed room for our shoulders, while the wider part cradled our face nicely.
 The Sleep Artisan pillow fill is a touch softer than the Honeydew, but what is comfier is really a matter of preference.
 For similar textures with a more standard shape, we like the Coop pillow quite a bit.
 The EPABO and Tempurpedic Temper-Ergo were also quite comfy for firmer options.
+For a very firm pillow, we liked the Hullo pillow filled with buckwheat, which also kept us nice and cool.

 Durability and Craft

-We think that if we're going to spend your cash on a single side sleeper pillow, they should be well made.
-We evaluated the durability and craft of each pillow by researching the materials as well as finely combing over each pillow before and after use to find spots that might break down over time.
-We also washed each model multiple times according to the manufacturers' instructions to see how well they recovered from it, and if they suffered any wear and tear.
+If you're going to plunk down the cash for a quality pillow, we think it should be well constructed and made with quality fabrics and fill.
+We evaluated each pillow's durability and craft by researching the materials and finely combing over each pillow before and after use to find spots that might break down over time.
+We also washed each model multiple times according to the manufacturers' instructions to see how well they recovered from it and if they suffered any wear and tear.

-Like anything that repeatedly contacts with your body, a pillow should occasionally be washed.
-Pillowcases take the brunt of skin contact but eventually sweat and skin oils can seep through to the pillow itself.
-A good washing can not only clean the pillow but also revive the fill to its previous levels of fluff and volume.
+Like the rest of your bedding, pillows should periodically be washed.
+Pillowcases absorb the daily amount of skin oils and dirt, but eventually, any pillow not covered in a protector needs to be cleaned.
+A good washing not only cleans the pillow but also revives the fill to its previous levels of fluff and volume.
 The easier each product is to clean, the higher its score in the category of washability.

-You might be asking, how many features can a side sleeper pillow really have?
+You might be asking, how many features can a pillow for side sleepers really have?
 A surprising amount, we'd answer.
 The key feature for many of these is adjustability.
-Some of these pillows can be completely adjusted from overstuffed orbs of fluff to essentially empty bags with just a whiff of fill, and every level in between.
-We found the Sleep Artisan, the Honeydew Scrumptious, the Xtreme Comforts, and the Coop pillows all to be completely adjustable, which was really nice for fine tuning the fill level we wanted to fit our neck and shoulders.
+Some of these pillows can be completely adjusted from overstuffed orbs of fluff to essentially empty bags with just a whiff of fill and every level in between.
+We found the Sleep Artisan, the Honeydew Scrumptious, the Xtreme Comforts, the Coop, the Hullo, and the Beans72 pillows all to be completely adjustable by adding or removing their loose fill materials.
+This is a great advantage for fine-tuning the fill level we want to fit our neck and shoulders.
+The buckwheat pillows were the least hassle of those to adjust because shredded foam tends to get everywhere once out of the casing.
+The buckwheat hulls are simple and quick to pour in and out of the case.
 A few of the pillows, like the Xtreme Comforts and Coop pillows, actually had two casings so you could just wash the outer one or throw the whole pillow into the wash depending on what it needs.

-Other features, mostly on the firmer pillows, were neck scoops to better support the curve of your neck from your shoulders.
-We liked this on the EPABO pillow but felt like it pushed our shoulders weirdly on the Mkicesky.
+Other features, mostly on the firmer pillows, are neck scoops that are meant to support the curve of your neck from your shoulders.
+We liked this on the EPABO pillow.
+We didn't like it nearly as much on the Mkicesky pillow, as it felt like it pushed our shoulders awkwardly.
 The Mkicesky also had a hole cut through the middle to create a head cradle that seemed like a better fit for back sleepers than side sleepers, but we could kind of use it when trying to relax with earbud headphones in.

 — Ethan Newman